-At St Luke's School, we teach RHSE as set out in this policy.
+At The Collett School, we teach RHSE as set out in this policy.

 3. Policy development

 We consulted with parents when making changes to our RSHE policy in 2020 and, 2021.
 And, this policy has been developed in consultation with staff, pupils and parents.
 The consultation and policy development process involved the following steps: